All Episodes

 But I mean it.

-It was pi it was pitiful.
+It was pitiful.

 But Jamie Fuller does.

-He says, We still know very little About precisely what happened Thursday in Ukraine.
+He says, we still know very little about precisely what happened Thursday in Ukraine.

 What we do know is that few people in key countries are going to give Russia the benefit of the doubt.

-Last week the Pew Research Center released a poll detailing the world's opinions on Russia.
+Last week, the Pew Research Center released a poll detailing the world's opinions on Russia.

-Similarly, in Europe, they climbed twenty points.
+Similarly, in Europe, they climbed 20 points.

 Latin America, Asia, and Africa also had seen their opinions of Russia grow more guarded, albeit by a far smaller margin.

-Do you think under any circumstances that Vladimir Putin cares one jot about what his approval ratings in Sweden are, about what his approval ratings in Costa Rica are.
+Do you think, under any circumstances, that Vladimir Putin cares one jot about what his approval ratings in Sweden are, about what his approval ratings in Costa Rica are?

 That's absolutely critical if you're going to be an effective world leader.

-Why would the Washington this is why the world this is d it's not why the world is going to hell, but it's a small part of why the world is going to hell.
+Why would the Washington—this is why the world—it's not why the world is going to hell, but it's a small part of why the world is going to hell—is that we're framing things in completely idiotic ways.

-And on that he has nothing to fear.
+And on that, he has nothing to fear.

-Uh they're not interested in that at all.
+They're not interested in that at all.

-Uh Russia has a major PR problem.
+Russia has a major PR problem.

 Do you think Putin cares?